Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/README.md

 - 💡 I'm currently studying through CodeSpace, and loving it. 👩🏽‍🎓
 - 🎓 My coach Sasha is so awesome!
 (Look at me being the teachers pet) 🐶🐱
 - 🤖 I've always been intrigued by Software Development and know it's the future! 🤩🤩🤩🤩
-- 🔥 Looking forward to becoming one of the worlds best programmers! 🎇🎆🎉🎊✨
+- 🔥 Looking forward to becoming one of the world's best programmers! 🎇🎆🎉🎊✨

 ---